The Quest for AI That Remembers Conversations

 - Data Retention Policies: Defining clear policies for how long data is stored and when it is purged.

-Scalability and Efficiency
+Scalability and Efficiency for AI Memory Systems

 As the volume of conversational data grows, the memory system must remain efficient and scalable.
+This is crucial for any robust AI memory system.

 - The Problem: Storing and querying billions of conversational turns requires highly optimized infrastructure and algorithms.